Is using generative AI ethical? The questions we’re asking as a B Corp

 It’s not a straightforward answer.
 An article in Harvard Business Review stated that “the legal implications of using generative AI are still unclear, particularly in relation to copyright infringement, ownership of AI-generated works, and unlicensed content in training data.”

-We’d love to say that we had a simple answer to whether we should be using generative AI, particularly as a B Corp that believes in doing business as unusual.
+So, is using generative AI ethical?
+We’d love to say that we had a simple answer, particularly as a B Corp that believes in doing business as unusual.
 Unfortunately, the issues aren’t clear cut, not least because the technology and the regulations surrounding it are changing virtually every day.

 So what should we do?
 Well, we can only say what we at RH&Co are doing, which is staying informed, actively seeking out a variety of viewpoints, experimenting and testing, and keeping an open mind.